England vs France: Guinness Six Nations talking points ahead of Sunday's Test

 By Emma Thurston

-England welcome France to Twickenham for the latest edition of Le Crunch, here we look at some of the key talking points.
+England welcome France to Twickenham for the latest edition of Le Crunch on Sunday (kick-off 3pm) - we look at some of the key talking points.

 England have won nine of the last 12 Six Nations games against France and Eddie Jones welcomes back poacher Chris Ashton and hard hitter Courtney Lawes from the outset.